 She was a surgeon, a POW and a spy -- and out of the nearly 3,500 Medal of Honor recipients, she was the only woman to receive one.
 Her medal was even actually rescinded just before she died, but Dr. Mary Walker is now justly recognized as a pioneer who helped change the face of medicine during the Civil War.

 Walker went into private practice for a few years, but then the Civil War broke out in 1861.
 She wanted to join the Army as a surgeon but wasn't allowed because she was a woman.
-Because of her credentials, she didn't want to be a nurse, either, so she chose to volunteer for the Union Army, thus becoming the first female surgeon in Army history.
+Because of her credentials, she didn't want to be a nurse, either, so she volunteered for the Union Army, thus becoming the first female surgeon in Army history.

 Walker eventually switched to wearing men's clothes and was even arrested for impersonating a man several times.
 In her defense, she argued that she was given special permission by the government to dress that way.

 In September 1863, after two years of work near the Union front lines, she was appointed assistant surgeon in the Army of the Cumberland.
 She may or may not have been acting as a spy at this time.
-However, in 1864 she was captured by Confederate troops and spent four months in jail in Richmond.
+However, in 1864, she was captured by Confederate troops and spent four months in jail in Richmond, Virginia.

 For her wartime service, Mary Walker was paid $766.16 and was provided a monthly pension lower than those of most war widows.
 In November 1865, having left government service for good, Walker was awarded the Medal of Honor by President Andrew Johnson, even though she was a civilian who had never been a commissioned officer in military service.

 When standards for the Medal of Honor were revised in 1910, Walker's medal was one of 900 rescinded.
 The new standards specified "direct combat with an enemy" as the guiding criterion for the nation's highest award.
 Walker's valiant Civil War service as an Army surgeon and her four months as a Confederate prisoner of war did not qualify.